PascalBod/lm-vm/README.md

 # Keeping a copy of the virtual machine

 If you plan to reuse the newly created Linux Mint virtual machine, shutdown it.
-Then, copy the directory containing the virtual machine files to a safe place.
+Then, use **File / Export Appliance...**.